Summary: in this tutorial, you will learn how to use the SQLite RANK()

 In this syntax:

-• First, the PARTITION BY clause divides the rows of the result set into partitions.
+clause divides the rows of the result set into partitions. - Second, the

-• Second, the ORDER BY clause specifies the order of the rows in each partition.
+clause specifies the order of the rows in each partition. - Third, the

 The same column values will receive the same ranks.
 When multiple rows have the same rank, the rank of the next row is not consecutive.
 This is like the Olympic medal in which if two athletes share the gold medal, there will be no silver medal.